AIRSHOW-United Airlines converts 100-jet Boeing order into 737 MAX 10s

 United Airlines, which will become the largest single 737

-MAX 10 customer in the world, said it expected the delivery of
+MAX 10 customer in the world, also announced an order for four

 order, so there was no need for an incremental one.